-Photosynthesis and cellular respiration are both cellular processes organisms use to obtain energy.
-Photosynthesis converts the light energy obtained from the sun into chemical energy of sugar and oxygen, whereas cellular respiration is a biochemical process by which cells obtain energy from the chemical bonds of food molecules.
-Photosynthesis and cellular respiration are both key processes for life.
-Oxygen is a by-product of Photosynthesis and is important to all living beings.
-Sugar and carbohydrate produced by photosynthesis are the simplest form of food that could be processed by living organisms to obtain energy.
+Photosynthesis and cellular respiration are two cellular processes that occur in organisms in order to produce energy.
+Photosynthesis converts the light energy of the sun into chemical energy of sugar by releasing oxygen as a byproduct.
+On the other hand, cellular respiration is a biochemical process by which cells obtain energy from the chemical bonds of food molecules.
+Photosynthesis and cellular respiration are key processes of life.
+This article highlights the difference between photosynthesis and cellular respiration.

 The following equation is the most common form of summarizing photosynthesis: